A modern approach to substance use counselling

 As your counsellor, I don't impose my goals on you: abstinence isn't the goal unless it's your goal.

-I deliver counselling online via video, which allows you receive counselling wherever you are most comfortable.
+I deliver counselling online via zoom, which allows you receive counselling wherever you are most comfortable.

 Click below to reach out and make an appointment.